juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

 ## **Using useRegistry Hook**

-The `useRegistry` hook provides access to the \*\*data registry\*\* within a React component, allowing you to interact with custom data stores dynamically within your components.
+The [`useRegistry`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#useregistry) hook provides access to the **data registry** within a React component, allowing you to interact with custom data stores dynamically within your components.

-The \*\*data registry\*\* is an object that holds references to all the registered stores.
+The **data registry** is an object that holds references to all the registered stores.
 It provides methods to:

-- \- Register new stores.
+- Register new stores.
-- \- Access existing stores.
+- Access existing stores.
-- \- Dispatch actions to modify state.
+- Dispatch actions to modify state.
-- \- Select data from stores.
+- Select data from stores.
-- \- Subscribe to changes in the store.
+- Subscribe to changes in the store.

 For example.
 If you need to register or unregister a store dynamically during the lifecycle of a component, `useRegistry` is required. `useSelect` and `useDispatch` don't provide this capability.